-As a blogger, you already have this understanding of how digital marketing works per se.
+As a blogger, you already understand how digital marketing works per se.
 You design your site.
-You create the landing pages with a clear call-to-action.
+You create the landing pages with a clear call to action.
 You install the right plugins.
-That kind of stuff.

-Building a reputable or authority blog requires at least 6 months of work.
-That includes planning, purchasing a web hosting package, and drafting your first 5 cornerstone content.
+Building a reputable blog requires at least six months of work.
+That includes planning, purchasing a web hosting package, and drafting your first five cornerstone content.

 You know, Rome wasn’t built in a day.

 It’s a complicated process.
 When done right, it won’t be a daunting process for you then.
 So, here’s what you have to do to start:

 - Before you waste money, plan first.
 Figure out your niche.
 Here, you have to make sure you stand out.

 - After figuring out your niche, you research.
 Find out what’s happening in that niche, news, etc. Learn the questions your audience asks.